“What happened to my website traffic? Why has my conversion rate dropped?”

 After a while, the engineers will notice patterns in undeserved websites that rank well.
 They’ll update the algorithm to look for those patterns and push those sites down to the bottom of the SERPs.

 How does that affect your traffic?
 Because an algorithm change might have determined that your web pages aren’t as “worthy” as some other sites when it comes to landing a top spot in the results list.
 That means fewer people will visit your website.
+You should be able to figure this out through a website analysis.

 Also, you should bookmark MozCast, which is basically a Google algorithm weather report.
 The hotter the “weather,” the more Google’s rankings have changed.

-Check for a Penalty
+SEO Website Analysis: Check for a Penalty

 Sometimes, Google doesn’t just lower your site in rank, it might penalize your site.